Coevolutionary balance of resting-state brain networks in autism: Methods

 \subsection{Network Construction}

-For each subject we constructed an undirected, weighted graph $G=(V,E)$ with $|V|=200$.
-The node state $f_i$ was set to the mean fALFF of ROI $i$.
-Edge weight $w_{ij}$ was defined as the Pearson correlation between ROIs $i$ and $j$ (on the preprocessed time series), followed by Fisher $z$–transformation.
-No further thresholding was applied.
-Each adjacency matrix was exported in GraphML format using NetworkX in Python \cite{DiMartino:2014abide}.
+We built an undirected weighted graph $G=(V,E)$ with $|V|=200$ for each subject.
+The mean fALFF value for node $i$ was $f_i$.
+We computed the edge weight $w_{ij}$ as the Pearson correlation between the preprocessed time series of ROIs $i$ and $j$, followed by Fisher $z$-transformation to improve normality.
+No additional thresholding was applied; the complete matrix was retained for analysis.

+\paragraph*{Use of full weighted functional connectivity.} We did not threshold the functional connectivity (FC) matrices.
+Instead, analyses were performed on the full Fisher-$z$-transformed correlation weights, which is standard practice in modern network neuroscience \cite{Smith:2013fc}.
+Thresholding FC by statistical significance (e.g., $p$-values) is known to be inappropriate for resting-state data because the correlations are not independent, the temporal degrees of freedom are altered by preprocessing steps, and arbitrary thresholds can distort network topology \cite{Fornito2016}.
+Using the full weighted matrix preserves the graded information in both positive and negative connections and allows the Hamiltonian to capture contributions from all signed edges.